CI/CD¶

 For more information about the Jacamar CI driver, please visit the official documentation.

 The execution of CI pipelines works as follows.
 First, a user in the IT4I GitLab server triggers a CI pipeline (for example, by making push to a repository, etc.).
 Then, the jobs, which the pipeline consists of, are sent to the corresponding runner, running in the login node.
-Lastly, for every CI job, the runner clones the repository (or just fetches changes to an already cloned one, if there are any) and submits the job as a Slurm job to the corresponding HPC cluster using the sbatch
+Lastly, for every CI job, the runner clones the repository (or just fetches changes to an already cloned one, if there are any), restores cache, downloads artifacts (if specified), and submits the job as a Slurm job to the corresponding HPC cluster using the sbatch

 command.
-After each execution of a job, the runner reports the results back to the server and uploads the artifacts (if specified).
+After each execution of a job, the runner reports the results back to the server, creates cache, and uploads artifacts (if specified).

 Note